-A downloadable PDF can be found here
+A downloadable PDF of my dictionary can be found here

 Better, tidied up versions, letter by letter:

 A list of abbreviations appears on the final page of this dictionary (the dictionary is immediately below this paragraph–scroll down).

 - PUL1915 refers to direct quotations from Peadar Ua Laoghaire’s Mo Sgéal Féin.

 - PUL1915b refers to Na Cheithre Soisgéil, as translated by Peadar Ua Laoghaire.